sukalov/mktour/doc/cjm.md

 1. you are the organizer

-2. you log in on the platform
+2. you register in on the platform

+3. you get the club

-3. you create the tournament
+4. you create the tournament

-4. you add the players into the tournament
+5. you add the players into the tournament

-5. then a net is generated
+6. then a net is generated

-6. you fill the results
+7. you fill the game results, or remove players

-7. you get the standings after the tournament.
+8. you get the standings after the tournament.